Free Worldwide Shipping | Limited Reserve | Holiday Offer !!! 35% OFF !

 Mad honey, known for its psychoactive properties, has a rich and intriguing history in Nepal.
 This unique substance is not only a culinary delight but also a part of the cultural and medicinal practices of the Himalayan region.

-Mad honey has been used for centuries in traditional medicine and as a recreational drug in parts of the world where it is produced, such as Nepal, Turkey, and the Black Sea region.
+Mad honey has been used for centuries in traditional medicine in parts of the world where it is produced, such as Nepal, Turkey, and the Black Sea region.
 In these areas, it is believed to have various health benefits, including boosting the immune system, treating digestive problems, and improving sexual performance.

 However, consuming too much mad honey can be dangerous and even deadly.
 Symptoms of mad honey poisoning can range from mild to severe, and can include low blood pressure, irregular heartbeats, and even heart failure.
 Therefore, it is important to consume mad honey in moderation, and to seek medical attention immediately if any symptoms of poisoning occur.